-necessary].
-The form should be signed, times and dated.

 Details of CONCERN:

 Name of Staff member :

 Role:

 Signed :

 Time and Date :

+Received by (name): Role:

+At [time] : Date :

+Signed:

-Received by (name): Role: At [time]: Date : Signed: Initial Assessment (please tick) Low level concern □ If yes, please follow steps set out in the Child Protect regards to low level concerns ion and Safeguarding Policy in Appendix 4a with Safeguarding concern □ If yes, please follow steps set out in the Child Protect Safeguarding concerns ion and Safeguarding Policy in Appendix 4a to WAS THE STAFF MEMBER SPOKEN TO?
-[Good practice will I require a response].
-NO ☐ - Give a brief but valid reason/explanation for not; YES □ - Please complete detail below - STAFF MEMBER'S RESPONSE TO CONCERN : ACTION TAKEN : Was advice/guidance sought from the LADO and or Human Resources?
-Yes : \Box No : \Box Signed: Dated :
+Initial Assessment (please tick)

+Low level concern □

+If yes, please follow steps set out in the Child Protection and Safeguarding Policy in Appendix 4a with regards to low level concerns 1 Safeguarding concern □ If yes, please follow steps set out in the Child Protection and Safeguarding Policy in Appendix 4a to Safeguarding concerns WAS THE STAFF MEMBER SPOKEN TO?
+[Good practice will require a response].
+NO 🗆 - Give a brief but valid reason/explanation for not; YES \square - Please complete detail below - STAFF MEMBER'S RESPONSE TO CONCERN : ACTION TAKEN: Was advice/guidance sought from the LADO and or Human Resources?
+Yes : \Box No : \Box Signed : Dated :